nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 A person can have any number of tags (including 0)
 </div>

 <div markdown="span" class="alert alert-warning"> **:warning: Important:** Currently, the `NAME` field does not support hyphens.
 Only letters, numbers, and spaces are allowed.
-We recommend entering names without hyphens to avoid errors. </div>
+We recommend entering names without hyphens to avoid errors or replacing them with an acceptable alternative such as a space should you wish to do so</div>

 Examples: